Educational Content

 DHH students have needs and strengths that are often different than those of their

-hearing peers, & teaching them requires an understanding of their uniqueness, whether in a
+hearing peers, & teaching them requires an understanding of their uniqueness

 However, most content used by teachers, staff, & interpreters (whether in a general-education